PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:52:33
+Last updated: 2024-04-02 15:53:37
-Random Quote: Compassion and happiness are not a sign of weakness but a sign of strength. - Dalai Lama
+Random Quote: Meaning is not what you start with but what you end up with. - Peter Elbow